All 9 Sherlock Holmes Books in Order

 After being presumed dead for three years, Holmes returns to reunite with Watson.
 The sleuthing duo immediately embark on a tantalising series of adventures.
 Kicking the string of mysteries off with a locked-room murder, Holmes and Watson must solve a seemingly unsolvable case.

 These stand-alone short stories could be read at any stage of this list, but one small detail settles the volume in seventh place.
-‘The Adventure of the Illustrious Client’ refers to the death of a character who passed away in an earlier instalment of the series.
+‘The Adventure of the Illustrious Client’ refers to the death of a character who passed away in an earlier installment of the series.
 So if you want to avoid a major spoiler early on, this is definitely the best placement for The Case-Book of Sherlock Holmes

 Published 40 years after the first Sherlock Holmes book, this collection deviates from Conan Doyle’s usual style and Watson’s reliable narration, and features two stories narrated by Holmes himself.